1969–70 AC Fiorentina season

 During the 1969–70 season Fiorentina competed in Serie A, Coppa Italia and European Cup.

 Summary

 The club as incumbent Champion started the season winning 4 consecutive matches, however, it was Cagliari from Luigi Riva, that clinched the Serie A. Head coach Bruno Pesaola and the squad reached a decent 5th place, and qualified to the 1970-71 Inter-Cities Fairs Cup.

-Meanwhile, in European Cup the squad defeated the Swedish club Öster IF in first round, and Dynamo Kyiv in eightfinals, only to be eliminated in quarterfinals by Scottish Celtic Glasgow; in Coppa Italia the squad was eliminated by Varese also in quarterfinals stage in the last season for Amarildo playing with the club.
+Meanwhile, in the European Cup, Fiorentina defeated Swedish club Öster IF in the first round, and Dynamo Kyiv in the second round, only to be eliminated in the quarter-finals by Scottish club Celtic; in the Coppa Italia they were eliminated by Varese also at the quarter-final stage.
+It was the last season for Amarildo at the club.

 Forward Luciano Chiarugi scored 19 goals being the season club top scorer.